 Beyond Magenta: Transgender Teens Speak Out by Susan Kuklin

 This book tells the stories of six gender-diverse young people, documenting their struggles and triumphs as they move through their journey to live in the gender expression that fits their identity.
-Readers will get a very honest look at both the pain and joy of living as a trans, non-binary, or gender non-comforming person.
+Readers will get a very honest look at both the pain and joy of living as a trans, non-binary, or gender non-conforming person.
 This is a great book for all teens to read, because of its honesty and the way it elevates trans voices.

 Speak by Laurie Halse Anderson